Fdawgs/ydh-discharge-summary-form/README.md

 A number of challenges have reduced the robustness of this project:

-- Disowned by its original project manager (and no successor appointed)
+- Disowned by its original project manager (Solutions Development team manager stepped in)
 - No technical lead/architect
 - No formal specification
 - No documentation of how the existing discharge summary SharePoint form works